warrengb/BlazorTSInterop/README.md

 > Module methods demonstrates calling global script methods.<br>
 > > Note the 'export' method prefix.<br>
 > > This is ES module syntax to mark code as importable.<br>
-> > Not used or recognized by inherently global embedded scripts.
+> > 'export' is not used by global embedded script.js.

 > Replace all of 'Index.razor' contents with following code snippets respectfully to add Module buttons and methods.
 ```html